ydb-platform/ydb/ydb/docs/en/core/development/datashard-locks-and-change-visibility.md

 There are some limitations to such uncommitted write transactions:

-* Transaction must run in an immediate transaction mode (i.e. uncommitted writes cannot be distributed)
+* Transaction must run in an immediate transaction mode (i.e. uncommitted writes cannot be distributed, uncommitted writes to different shards are performed independently instead)
 * Transaction must have a valid `LockNodeId` specified, DataShard subscribes to lock status using this node and automatically rolls back uncommitted changes when the lock expires (e.g. when transaction aborts unexpectedly, node is restarted and transaction state is lost, etc.)
 * Transaction must have a valid MVCC snapshot specified, which is used as the conflict detection baseline (and reads when needed), and expected to be used across all reads and writes in the same YQL transaction.
 * The specified lock must be valid and non-broken, otherwise the specified `LockTxId` must not have any uncompacted data in LocalDB.
 This protects against edge cases where transaction rolls back due to lock status failure, and KQP tries writing to the shard again.